Frequently Asked Questions

 Additional benefits to unbundling your risk control program includes:

-TÜV SÜD Global Risk Consultants (GRC) provides unbundled property risk management programs as an alternative to traditional options that depend on insurance companies and underwriters to evaluate risk and provide loss control.
-Offering a dedicated service team and the highest engineering expertise, we support you with comprehensive risk analysis and in-depth risk management programs to help you to reduce your property loss history and expectancy and ensure safety and reliability for the future.
+TÜV SÜD Global Risk Consultants (GRC) provides unbundled property risk engineering programs as an alternative to traditional options that depend on insurance companies and underwriters to evaluate risk and provide loss control.
+Offering a dedicated service team and the highest engineering expertise, we support you with comprehensive risk analysis and in-depth risk engineering programs to help you to reduce your property loss history and expectancy and ensure safety and reliability for the future.

 In addition, while full data and recommendations are often limited in traditional programs, with TÜV SÜD GRC you will receive all data and certificates from inspections and surveys in real-time through customized dashboards and client portals.
 Reports are tailored to your particular needs to help you make sound business decisions.

 This level of control protects you during a hard market, allowing you to receive the risk control programs you need, while ensuring you will be able to choose the right insurance program for your business.